Skip to content

 Mount point Permissions Contents

-/home Read/write on your own home folder only, the rest is read-only (by default) All data for individual projects and generally most things should go here
+/home Read/write on your own home folder only All data for individual projects and generally most things should go here

-/projects Read/write on everything (by default) All data for shared projects should go here
+/projects Read/write All data for shared projects should go here

-/databases Mounted read-only Various databases required for bioinformatic tools
+/databases Read-only Various databases required for bioinformatic tools

-/raw_data Mounted read-only Raw data (mostly from DNA sequencing) that should never be touched nor deleted
+/raw_data Read-only Raw data (mostly from DNA sequencing) that should never be touched nor deleted

-/incoming Read/write (by default) Incoming raw data that should be moved and organized in /raw_data as soon as possible
+/incoming Read/write Incoming raw data that should be moved and organized in /raw_data as soon as possible

-/nanopore Read/write (by default) Incoming raw data from nanopore sequencing that should be moved and organized in /raw_data as soon as possible.
-This mount will be removed in the future, please use /incoming instead.
+/nanopore Read/write Incoming raw data from nanopore sequencing that should be moved and organized in /raw_data as soon as possible.
+This mount will be removed in the near future, please use /incoming instead.

 Moving large amounts of data around